seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab04-Configure-and-deploy-a-relational-data-storage-solution/LabExercise-1.md

 ### Task 1: Create an Azure SQL database with Adventure Works pre-loaded

-In this task, you will learn how to use Azur portal to create a single database with Adventure works sample database
+In this task, you will learn how to use Azure portal to create a single database with Adventure works sample database

 #### Pre-requisites for this task